BIGJRA/BIGJRA.github.io/rejuv.md

 ## Terajuma Shore

-Once you beach, you’ll have to battle two rangers.
+Once you beach, you'll have to battle two rangers.
 Winning grants +3 Melia relationship points, while losing takes away -3 Melia relationship points.

 Back on the ship, head up the two ladders to reach *TM136 Assurance.*
-Head down from the ship, and you’ll see a **Pyukumuku** on the shore.
+Head down from the ship, and you'll see a **Pyukumuku** on the shore.

 Terajuma Island